 The first lecture of the "Connecting with the Caucasus" speaker series

 presented by the Center for East European and Russian/Eurasian Studies

-Sergey Markedonov will focus on the transformation of the Caucasus region from periphery to one of the focal points of the Eurasian, European and Transatlantic security.
-His presentation will examine the role of various states (USA, Turkey and Iran), the integration communities (European Union), and international organizations (OSCE, NATO and UN) since the USSR dissolution.
-Special attention will be paid to Russia’s position and its desire for the keeping of an exclusive role in the Caucasus geopolitics.
+Sergey Markedonov focused on the transformation of the Caucasus region from periphery to one of the focal points of the Eurasian, European and Transatlantic security.
+His presentation examined the role of various states (USA, Turkey and Iran), the integration communities (European Union), and international organizations (OSCE, NATO and UN) since the USSR dissolution.
+Special attention was paid to Russia’s position and its desire for the keeping of an exclusive role in the Caucasus geopolitics.

-The talk will stress the new status quo shaped by the August War of 2008, including the political agenda for South Ossetia and Abkhazia, new Western strategies on engagement/non-recognition, the impact of the war on Nagorno-Karabakh conflict resolution, and the Turkish-Armenian rapprochement.
+The talk stressed the new status quo shaped by the August War of 2008, including the political agenda for South Ossetia and Abkhazia, new Western strategies on engagement/non-recognition, the impact of the war on Nagorno-Karabakh conflict resolution, and the Turkish-Armenian rapprochement.